 The price of manufacturing each was only 3.35 francs.
 In comparison, a regulation kepi cost 3.80 francs each.
 And when compared to the price that British manufacturers were asking for each of their helmets–15.65 to 18.75 francs–this was a real bargain.
 Meanwhile, French industrialists, steel manufacturers and those who had declined to participate in the production of quartermaster helmets, fashioned for their personal profit a model close to the official Adrian.
 Primarily purchased by officers, these commercial helmets were sold at a price of 20 to 25 francs and were of a much inferior quality, aside from a fancier liner.
 The metal used in its construction proved too rigid and when struck by a projectile tended to fracture into splinters, only adding to the trauma of the wound.
 At the end of September, Joffre prohibited the production and use of these commercial helmets in the zone of armies.

 The appearance of the Adrian as standard equipment of the soldier showed an immediate decrease in the number and severity of head wounds.
 The helmets, at first designated to just the infantry, are soon distributed to all the branches of service.
 The only distinguishing characteristic on the helmet between each of the branches was in the badge mounted on the crown.
-For the infantry and cavalry, it was the flaming grenade; for light-infantry, a horn; foreign marksmen and zouaves, a crescent moon; artillery, two crossed canons surmounted by a flaming grenade; colonial troops, an anchor surmounted by a flaming grenade.
+For the infantry and cavalry, it was the flaming grenade; for light-infantry (i.e., chasseurs), a horn; foreign marksmen (i.e., African tirailleurs and zouaves of the French Africa Army, a crescent moon; artillery, two crossed canons surmounted by a flaming grenade; colonial troops, an anchor surmounted by a flaming grenade.
 For the non-fighting wings, the badge was, for the engineers, a cuirass and helmet; for medical, a caduceus entwined by a serpent surrounded by oak and laurel branches; for quartermaster, a fascine with a backdrop of flags and laurel wreaths.
 Officers sometimes had specialized badges made, which typically incorporated rank insignia.
 The chinstrap was often replaced with one of higher-quality make, such as braided leather.